Story

 "I thought I would be able to apply a lot of my expertise.
 To my surprise, that didn't matter here at all.
 It was really more about me." – a student in the MSc MADE program at AMS Institute

-Differences of opinion weren’t swept under the rug, but used to sharpen their thinking.
+Differences of opinion weren’t swept under the rug, but were used to sharpen their thinking.
 When an anonymous Codam student refused to join the group WhatsApp chat for privacy reasons—“which is rather strange in a course centered on ethics and tech”—the entire group immediately switched to Signal.
-While designing their showcase, the group challenged each other: how far can you go ethically to make your point?
+While designing their showcase, the group challenged one another: how far can you go ethically to make your point?
 They decided not to disclose the secrets that visitors had shared in confidence; the ethical discussion thus became part of their own process.
 Another group was divided between tech pessimists and tech optimists.
 Instead of seeking a weak compromise, they built the disagreement directly into the core of their project.
-Friction ultimately makes the result stronger.

 The Final Showcase: Theory Meets Practice